The Causes

 Mountain Sickness (AMS)

-will have mild symptoms.
-The occurrence of AMS is dependent upon
+75% of people will have mild symptoms.
+The occurrence of AMS

-the elevation, the rate of ascent, and individual susceptibility.
+is dependent upon the elevation, the rate of ascent, and individual

-Many people will experience mild AMS during the acclimatisation
+susceptibility.
+Many people will experience mild AMS during

 The